-- Threat of new entry: If we're investors, we want it difficult for new competitors to enter the space - Competitive rivalry: If we're investors, we favour low competition between existing firms - Threat of substitutes: If we're investors, we don't want there to be close substitutes - Bargaining power of buyers: If we're investors, we don't want buyers to be powerful - Bargaining power of suppliers: If we're investors, we don't want suppliers to be powerful
+- Threat of new entryt... if we're investors, we want it difficult for new competitors to enter the space - Competitive rivalry... if we're investors, we favour low competition - Threat of substitutes... if we're investors, we don't want there to be close substitutes - Bargaining power of buyers... if we're investors, we don't want buyers to be powerful - Bargaining power of suppliers... if we're investors, we don't want suppliers to be powerful